 Most analysts will cite bad credit or fear of credit card debt as one of the primary drivers of BNPL’s growth, and the generation that grew up in the shadow of the 2008 financial crisis has understandable reasons to be wary of big banks and their traditional credit instruments.
 BNPL allows these customers to pay for big purchases in a manageable way.

 BNPL plans have advantages for merchants as well.
 Those who sell high-value goods may be able to attract new customers who would otherwise shy away from spending so much money all at once.
 BNPL can also reduce shopping cart abandonment caused by sticker shock.

 How Do BNPL Services Work?

-Once the loan is approved and created, the merchant receives payment in full from the provider.
+Once the plan is approved and created, the merchant receives payment in full from the provider.
 Most BNPL providers have a quick approval process that involves a “soft pull” of the customer’s credit history that will not affect their credit score.

 There are also some less common models for BNPL providers: Some providers invoice the customer for repayment in full after a set period of time, and some credit card issuers offer their customers BNPL plans with a set repayment schedule and a lower interest rate than the credit card itself.

 What Kinds of BNPL Options Are Available to Merchants?

 With merchant transaction fee loans, a loan is provided to the customer at the point of sale.
 No interest is charged to the customer as long as they make their payments on time.
 Instead, the merchant is charged a transaction fee.

 Merchants typically pay the BNPL provider between 2% and 8% of the purchase amount, and in some cases a small per-transaction fee.
 Providers typically don't disclose their pricing up front, so merchants interested in pursuing a relationship with a BNPL provider should expect to go through a process of registering an account and submitting business information to receive a quote.